Alan Winde: Provincial ministerships

+Premier of the Western Cape

 2019 electoral campaign

 Winde emerged as the front-runner quite early on in the Democratic Alliance selection process for the party's candidate for Western Cape Premier.
 On 19 September 2018, Democratic Alliance Federal Leader, Mmusi Maimane, announced Winde as the party's candidate to succeed Zille after the 2019 elections.
 Winde defeated prominent candidates such as the Provincial Leader of the Democratic Alliance in the Western Cape, Bonginkosi Madikizela, and Member of Parliament David Maynier in an internal party vote.
 The Democratic Alliance won a majority in the Western Cape Provincial Parliament, but with a decrease in the number of seats, on 8 May 2019.

-Premiership
+First term as premier

 Winde was elected Premier of the Western Cape on 22 May 2019 during the first sitting of the Sixth Provincial Parliament and accordingly became the second Democratic Alliance member to hold the office.
 He received 24 out of the 34 valid votes.
 Six ballots were spoilt, and there were two abstentions.
 His main challenger for the post was Cameron Dugmore of the African National Congress, who received 10 out of the 34 valid votes.

 Winde announced the formation of his Provincial Cabinet on 23 May 2019.
 He retained four ministers in their existing portfolios, while he moved three to other portfolios and appointed three new members.
 He appointed former DA Member of Parliament and premier candidate contender, David Maynier, to the post of Provincial Minister of Finance and Economic Opportunities, while he moved Albert Fritz and Ivan Meyer to the posts of Provincial Minister of Community Safety and Provincial Minister of Agriculture, respectively.
-Winde also said that all the newly-appointed cabinet members would undergo lifestyle audits.
+Winde also said that all the newly appointed cabinet members would undergo lifestyle audits.

 National Police Minister Bheki Cele announced on 11 July 2019, that the South African National Defence Force (SANDF) would be deployed in the gang-ridden areas of Cape Town.
 Winde welcomed the deployment of SANDF.
 His predecessor, Helen Zille, had repeatedly asked for the deployment of SANDF during her tenure.
 The deployment came into effect on 18 July 2019 and was set to end on 16 September 2019.
 However, Winde wrote to President Cyril Ramaphosa and Defence Minister Nosiviwe Mapisa-Nqakula in mid-September 2019 to request that the SANDF deployment in Cape Town be extended, stating that it was necessary to bring stability.
 The cabinet granted the request and the deployment ended in March 2020.